Masks of Nyarlathotep: Reception

-In the June 1990 edition of Dragon (Issue 158), Jim Bambra reviewed the seconed edition of the game and said this book included "some of the most powerful and deadly adventures ever written."
+In the June 1990 edition of Dragon (Issue 158), Jim Bambra reviewed the second edition of the game and said this book included "some of the most powerful and deadly adventures ever written."
 Bambra lauded the "superb narrative and the tantalizing clues [that] carry the Investigators along at a cracking pace."
 He concluded, "Masks of Nyarlathotep is the epitome of COC adventures.
 It contains detective work, action, and indescribable horrors in all the right quantities.
 The writing and editing are first class; the adventures perfectly capture what COC is all about.
 No one should be without a copy of Masks of Nyarlathotep."

 According to game historian Shannon Appelcline, Masks of Nyarlathotep is considered by many critics to be one of the best roleplaying adventures of all time.

+In his 2023 book Monsters, Aliens, and Holes in the Ground, RPG historian Stu Horvath noted, "There's something special about this box.
+It puts forth a thrilling, globe-trotting adventure that begins with a murder and, inches by inches, reveals a vast, international occult conspiracy ...Players can move around the world at will, chasing threads as they please, so long as the doomsday clock still has time left on it."
+Horvath also complimented the multiple handouts, commenting, "When players aren't doing their best to avoid dying at the hands of cultists, the immediacy of the campaign is maintained, in part, by plentiful player handouts, designed with an eye toward tactile realism."
+However, Horvath did point out that "Masks of Nyarlathotep isn't perfect ... it isn't easy for newcomers to run.
+There wasn't much of an understanding of how to support a GM in running such a large campaign in 1984 ...
+[It] isn't easy on players, either.
+Those new to roleplaying, in general, or Call of Cthulhu, in particular, are probably out of their depth."
+Horvath also felt the game "also has trouble navigating the inherent pitfalls of playing through a story modeled after the work of H.P.
+Lovecraft and other pulpsmiths during the 1920s.
+There is an obvious gender imbalance, a good portion of the villains are cliched dark-skinned foreigners, and there are some tasteless depictions of sex rituals."
+Horvath did note that some of the cultural issues had been resolved in the 2018 revision.